sopanshewale/workshops/workshop_one/workbooks/regular_expression.md

 * aaaakkkccccd
 * aakkkcc

-May such strings can satifies above rules.
+Many such strings can satifies the above rules.
 Look at the script below:

 ```